gold star for USAHOF

 If you ask the fans of the Ottawa Senators, you already know the answer to this question.
 Alexei Yashin may have spurned the fans of Canada’s capital, but even they would agree that the Russian was a talented skill player.
 Now playing in Russia, Yashin had over 750 points in…

 Alexei Zhitnik holds the distinction of being the first defenseman born in the former Soviet Union to play over 1,000 Games in the NHL.
-Early in his career Zhitnik was a member of the famed Red Army and he would join his “comrades” to North America.
+Early in his career, Zhitnik was a member of the famed Red Army, and he would join his “comrades” in North America.
 Zhitnik would go to…

 They say in baseball that you still have to be a good player if you lose 20 Games because that means that they have the confidence in you to go out there, and it is unspoken between the player and coach that the team around him just wasn’t that good. …

 With over 600 NHL Points from the blueline in the NHL, James Patrick eclipsed the 50 Point mark four times.
-Patrick was best known for his time with the New York Rangers where he would finish twice in the top ten in Norris Trophy voting and represented Canada in the…
+Patrick was best known for his time with the New York Rangers, where he finished twice in the top ten in Norris Trophy voting and represented Canada at the Olympics…

 Falling six points shy of 800 over his NHL career, Ed Olczyk would play for six teams in the league, the best of which was when he would score 75, 90 & 88 Points respectively in his three full seasons with the Toronto Maple Leafs (1987-88 to 1989-90).

-Charlie Huddy was a member of all five Stanley Cup wins for the Edmonton Oilers and while many of those Oilers stars are inducted into the Hockey Hall of Fame and Huddy has not been, it does not mean that his accomplishments for Edmonton should be discounted.
+Charlie Huddy was a member of all five Stanley Cup wins for the Edmonton Oilers, and while many of those Oilers stars are inducted into the Hockey Hall of Fame, Huddy has not been, it does not mean that his accomplishments for Edmonton should be discounted.